Testing Causality in Scientific Modelling Software: Introduction

 In this paper we are specifically concerned with this intrinsic challenge: How can we test the (implicitly causal) input-output relationships in a system with a vast and complex input space, which may be non-deterministic and suffer from the test oracle problem, without the ability to resort to large numbers of test executions?

 The challenge of analysing causal relationships in limited, noisy data instead of running costly experiments is well-established in the statistical context.
-In areas such as epidemiology, for example, causal questions that cannot be answered experimentally due to ethical concerns, such as \emph{Does smoking cause lung cancer?} \cite{cornfield1959smoking}, have been answered using a powerful statistical methodology known as causal inference (CI).
+In areas such as epidemiology, a powerful statistical methodology known as causal inference (CI) has been employed to answer causal questions that cannot be answered experimentally due to ethical concerns, such as \emph{Does smoking cause lung cancer?} \cite{cornfield1959smoking}.
 By incorporating domain knowledge about known causal relationships between variables (or absence thereof), CI can produce \emph{estimands} that isolate the causal quantity of interest.
 That is, `recipes' for analysing data in a causally-valid way.
 Conventional statistical methods can then be employed to quantify the presence (or absence) of specific causal relationships, correcting for bias in the data, without the need for experimental procedures.

 This paper is motivated by the observation that CI and software testing share a common goal in many cases: to establish precise and salient causal relationships.
-Moreover, by viewing software testing through a causal lens, we can leverage well-established CI techniques that conceptually address several testing challenges presented by scientific models for causality-driven testing activities, such as metamorphic testing and sensitivity analysis.
+Moreover, by viewing software testing through a causal lens, we can leverage well-established CI techniques that conceptually address several testing challenges presented by scientific models for causality-driven testing activities, such as metamorphic testing.